nlxai/chat-sdk/packages/core/README.md

 ## Usage with React

-See the custom [React hook](https://www.npmjs.com/package/@nlxchat/react) for setting up your React widget in a few dozen lines of code.
+See the custom [React hook](https://www.npmjs.com/package/@nlxchat/react) for setting up your own React widget in a few dozen lines of code.

 ## Usage with Preact

-Likewise, see the custom [Preact hook](https://www.npmjs.com/package/@nlxchat/preact) for setting up your React widget in a few dozen lines of code.
+Likewise, see the custom [Preact hook](https://www.npmjs.com/package/@nlxchat/preact) for setting up your own Preact widget in a few dozen lines of code.

 ## Usage with \*